 Recipients of federal financial assistance are required to take reasonable steps to provide LEP individuals with meaningful access to their programs, activities, and services (EO 13166).
 The following chart, although not exhaustive, illustrates activities and responsibilities that are required to adhere to LEP directives.
-The chart also outlines the responsibilities of the CRO and ADOT Program Areas.
+The chart also outlines the responsibilities of the External Civil Rights Programs and ADOT Program Areas.

-Each program area will be responsible for conducting a Four-Factor Analysis and ensuring compliance with LEP requirements on a project-by-project basis.
-Quarterly, ADOT Program Area Title VI Liaisons will provide CRO documentation of Four-Factor Analysis conducted on a project-by-project basis.
-The CRO will conduct a secondary examination to ensure accuracy and consistency of the application of the Four-Factor Analysis, and provide feedback if required.
-On a quarterly basis CRO will also analyze the results of the Four-Factor Analysis to identify potential disparate impacts to be addressed with the program area.
+Each program area is responsible for conducting a Four-Factor Analysis and ensuring compliance with LEP requirements on a project-by-project basis.
+Quarterly, ADOT Program Area Title VI Liaisons provide the External Civil Rights Programs documentation of Four-Factor Analysis conducted on a project-by-project basis.
+The External Civil Rights Programs conducts a secondary examination to ensure accuracy and consistency of the application of the Four-Factor Analysis, and provides feedback if required.
+On a quarterly basis External Civil Rights Programs also analyzes the results of the Four-Factor Analysis to identify potential disparate impacts to be addressed within the program area.
+Lastly, the Title VI Program reviews all Civil Rights Meeting Summaries required to be submitted within two weeks by program area having convened a public meeting to ensure compliance with ADOT's LEP Plan.

-Lastly, the CRO will review all Civil Rights Meeting Summaries required to be submitted within two weeks by program areas who have convened a public meeting to ensure compliance with ADOT's LEP Plan.
+Act ivity Responsibility ADOT Division / Program Title VI Program 1.
+Assessing and addressing the needs of eligible persons (Conduct a Four-Factor Analysis).
+Recommended table to be used: B16001 "language spoken at home by ability to speak English for population 5 years and over" from the 5 year American Community Survey. x 2.
+Taking reasonable steps or ensuring that responsible steps are taken to ensure meaningful access х

-Activity Responsibility Title VI ADOT Division / Program Program 1.
-Assessing and addressing the needs of eligible persons X (Conduct a Four Factor Analysis).
-Recommended table to be used: B16001 "language spoken at home by ability to speak English for population 5 years and over" from the 5 year American Community Survey.
-2. Taking reasonable steps or ensuring that responsible X steps are taken to ensure meaningful access 3.
-Developing and implementing monitoring control X X mechanisms to ensure delivery of service and ongoing compliance 4.
-Compliance, monitoring, and oversight X X 5.
-Providing technical assistance and guidance X 6.
-Reporting accomplishments and goals X X
+3. 3.
+Developing and implementing monitoring control mechanisms X to ensure delivery of service and ongoing compliance x 4.
+Compliance, monitoring, and oversight Х х 5.
+Providing technical assistance and guidance Х 6.
+Reporting accomplishments and goals Х X

-Program Areas will use the below LEP Four Factor Analysis
+Program Areas use the below LEP Four-Factor Analysis